felixgerloff/mitwelten.github.io/README.md

 ```

 ## Set up to publish
-To setup publishing to www.mitwelten.org, type
+To set up publishing to www.mitwelten.org, type

 ```
 $ cd ~/Desktop # (or wherever you keep mitwelten-web-static)